-My Dad the NASA Engineer: A Year After His Passing
+My Father the NASA Engineer: A Year After His Passing

 My father, James Claude Patterson Jr., died on April 26, 2010 — almost exactly one year ago.
 He was just shy of 83 years old.

 Dad was a retired NASA engineer who worked for the government space agency for 35 years.
 (It was known as NACA when he started there.)
 He was an aeronautical engineer heavily focused on eliminating the induced drag that is wingtip vortex.
-He was involved in a number of high profile projects such as the X-15 experimental rocket plane, the supersonic transport (SST), the Whitcomb winglet, and the Wingtip Vortex Turbine.
+He was involved in a number of high profile projects such as the X-15 experimental rocket plane, the supersonic transport (SST), the supercritical airfoil (on Dick Whitcomb’s team, my father was the member who repeatedly adjusted the physical shaping of the wind tunnel models’ auto body putty (mentioned in the previous link) during evenings at home in our garage, I well recall), the Whitcomb winglet, and the Wingtip Vortex Turbine.

 After retiring from NASA, he continued his research for a number of years at NASA research firm ViGYAN, Inc.